Army to immediately start discharging vaccine refusers | Health

 Roughly 97 per cent of all Army soldiers have gotten at least one shot.
 More than 3,000 have requested medical or religious exemptions.

 The detailed order said soldiers will be discharged for misconduct, and noted that those who are eligible to retire may do so before July 1.
-Overall, nearly 600 Marines, airmen and sailors have been thrown out of the military or dismissed from entry-level training at boot camps as of last week.
+Overall, more than 650 Marines, airmen and sailors have been thrown out of the military or dismissed from entry-level training at boot camps, according to data released this week and last week by the services.

 The military services have been going through a methodical process to deal with those who refuse the vaccine as well as those who request medical, administrative or religious exemptions.
 The reviews require counseling with medical personnel and chaplains as well as senior commanders.